University Websites

 Before launch

-Before any new or redesigned website is launched and production is enabled, all sites are required to be reviewed for, but not limited to, the following:
+Before any new or redesigned website is launched and production is enabled, all sites are required to be reviewed, including for, but not limited to, the following:

 - Adherence with content strategy

-- Adherence to ADA policy and accessibility requirements
+- Adherence to UA-02: Americans with Disabilities Act (ADA) and accessibility requirements

 - All applicable security scans